freeseek/mocha/README.md

 Download resources for GRCh37
 =============================

-You can find the required GRCh37 resources <a href="http://software.broadinstitute.org/software/mocha">here</a> or you can generate them as follows
+You can find the required GRCh37 resources [here](http://software.broadinstitute.org/software/mocha) or you can generate them as follows

 Human genome reference
 ```